 The event included one of the UK's leading Universities, Cranfield, providing them with the opportunity to show how it is a driving force in the advancement of manufacturing innovation and present its research into specialist welding.
 Senior Lecturer from Cranfield, Supriyo Ganguly, spoke to visitors about how Cranfield has established internationally leading positions in the fields of additive manufacture, laser welding and processing, residual stress management and advanced arc welding processes.

-Amongst the many pieces of equipment on display during the two day event, the hosts Prosaw were demonstrating their CS150S/N which is radically changing the way higher grade alloys can be sawn
+Amongst the many pieces of equipment on display during the two day event, the hosts Prosaw were demonstrating their CS150S/N which is radically changing the way higher grade alloys can be sawn, which processes 5" diameter 17/4PH Bar in under 50 seconds.

 These developments have come through many years of research and development by both Prosaw and Dutch blade manufacturer Kinkelder, which have resulted in materials widely used in the Aerospace industry such as 17/4PH and 15/5PH being processed in a fraction of the time of conventional sawing machinery.